The main train shed is directly behind the station hall or lobby. Most

 Venice Hotel Guide.

-If you need to buy euros, walk past the "Change" booths and withdraw
+If you need to buy euros, ignore the "Change" booths and withdraw

 money from a bank ATM away from the station.
 You'll get a better rate.
 (But